Frege/frege/README.md

 After execution you should see a list of triples containing the solutions `(3, 4, 5)` and `(6, 8, 10)`.

-Such a comprehension reads almost like a SQL statement:
+Such a comprehension reads almost like an SQL statement:
 * _select_ the triple `(x,y,z)`
 * with `x` drawn _from_ the list of `1` to `10`, `y` from `x` to `10`, and `z` from `x` to `10`
 * _where_ `x*x + y*y == z*z`